mcamur/Arctic-Mass-Rescue-Events/README.md

 https://www.sciencedirect.com/science/article/pii/S1366554521001368?dgcid=author

 Excel File contains all the parameters needed to run the model.
-The user can create his / her own dat.file by using the data shared in the Excel File.
+The user can create his / her own dat.file by using the data shared in the Excel file.

 Runner.mod file helps to call the OPL model for each scenerio one by one.